plebbit/plebbit-js/README.md

 }
 ChallengeRequestMessage (sent by post author) {
   ...PubsubMessage,
-  challengeRequestId: string // random string choosen by sender
+  challengeRequestId: string, // random string choosen by sender
+  acceptedChallengeTypes: string[], // list of challenge types the client can do, for example cli clients or old clients won't do all types
-  post: Post, // include the post so the nodes and subplebbit owner can blacklist it outright }
+  publication: Publication // include the post so the nodes and subplebbit owner can blacklist it outright }
 ChallengeMessage (sent by subplebbit owner) {
   challengeRequestId: string,